Vermin (character): Fictional character biography

-During the "Gang War" storyline, Vermin and his clones attack the F.E.A.S.T. building amidst the gang wars.
-They are repelled by Spider-Boy.

-Whelan would strike again as Ghost Spider was busy escorting one of the Chameleon, whose own abilities had been modified and overloaded due to an electric power surge.
-The two enemies would work together to subdue his enclave and escape the sewers.

-Vermin and his army of undergrounders would re-encounter Moon Knight after his midnight mission had been upended and those under his care had been rendered as fugitives.
-They would recommence their blood feud with Moon Knight killing another of his duplicates before setting the rest on fire as he fought his way through them.

-Vermin was later brought into the Sewer Enclave by Miles Morales' clone Shift.

-Doctor Tramma later dispatches Vermin to go after Spider-Girl.
-He attacks her at the Red Snow martial arts studio that she is attending.
-During the fight, Spider-Girl is surprised that Vermin knows her true identity as more Vermin clones arrive.
-She manages to copy Vermin's powers and orders the Vermin clones to take Vermin back to his home and "rat off".
-Spider-Girl then starts to figure out that a woman conducting experiments was the one who sent Whelan.
+Edward Whelan appears as an orderly at Ravencroft under the remedial care of Ashley Kafka.
+The institute is attacked by Spidercide, who rewires Whelan's brain chemistry to make him become Vermin again.

 Powers and abilities

 Vermin's strength was enhanced by the experimental mutagenic process designed by Arnim Zola, and forced upon him.
 He resembles a humanoid rat and possesses enhanced strength, durability, senses, and agility.
 Vermin has the ability to control rats and dogs within a two-mile (3 km) radius of himself.
-Edward learned to shift between human and Vermin form.

-Thanks to an augmentative gene-therapy administered by the villainous Arcade, Vermin developed a new facility to self-replicate through accelerated mitosis.
+After being subjected to augmentative gene-therapy administered by Arcade, Vermin gained the ability to clone himself through accelerated mitosis.

 Reception

 In 2021, Comic Book Resources (CBR) ranked Vermin 5th in their "Marvel: 10 Characters Baron Zemo Created In The Comics" list.

 Other versions

 Earth-71290

 An alternate universe version of Edward Whelan from Earth-71290 appears in Spider-Society #2.
 This version works as an assistant to Ashley Kafka at Ravencroft.